hollands-spoor/wp-accordion/readme.txt

 == Frequently Asked Questions ==

-= Can I nest the accordion block into another accrodion? =
+= Can I nest the accordion block into another accordion? =

 Yes.
+Just pull another good-accordion block into an open pane.

-== Changelog ==
+== Screenshots ==

-= 1.1.0 =
-Added Selectbox to change headertag in pane header Added color and backgroundcolor for pane-content
+1. Good Accordion